-Rachel M. Swanger is associate dean at the Pardee RAND Graduate School (PRGS).
-Prior to this, she served as assistant dean at PRGS (2004–2007), manager of foundation and independent research within the RAND National Security Research Division (2001–2007), and acting director of the RAND Center for Asia Pacific Policy (1997–2001).
+Rachel M. Swanger is associate dean at the Pardee RAND Graduate School.
+Prior to this, she served as Pardee RAND's assistant dean (2004–2007), manager of foundation and independent research within the RAND National Security Research Division (2001–2007), and acting director of the RAND Center for Asia Pacific Policy (1997–2001).

-Prior to joining RAND, she was Tokyo Program Director for Close Up, a nonprofit foundation at which she managed the U.S.-Japan Educational Initiative, a civic education exchange program for Japanese and American high school social studies and government teachers.
-From 1987 to 1992, she worked as a features and political reporter for the Sankei Shimbum in Tokyo, where she had the distinction of being the first non-Japanese ever admitted to the Prime Minister's Press Club.
+Prior to joining RAND, she worked as a features and political reporter for the Sankei Shimbun in Tokyo, where she had the distinction of being the first non-Japanese ever admitted to the Prime Minister's Press Club.
 She has written numerous articles on Japanese politics, political culture, and foreign policy for such publications as the Sankei Shimbun, Mainichi Shimbun, Asahi Evening News, Tokyo Journal, Bungei Shunju, and Japan Update.

 Swanger received her B.A. in history from The College of Wooster and her M.A. in Japanese studies and international economics from the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University.